 Pain related to a slipped disc can put your life on hold, taking you away from friends, family or simple things like working in the yard.
-If you’ve been diagnosed with a slipped disc, recovery is likely well within your reach.
-There are a number of treatment methods that are effective at alleviating symptoms of a slipped disc, often in as little as a month.
-Your physician can talk to you about the best treatment options for you based on your age, physical condition and the severity of your slipped disc symptoms.
+If you’ve been diagnosed with a slipped disc, you can be glad to know recovery is possible.
+There are effective treatment methods that can bring relief from symptoms of a slipped disc.
+Your physician can talk to you about your best treatment options based on your age, physical condition and the severity of your slipped disc symptoms.

-Slipped disc treatment usually begins conservatively and gradually progresses more aggressively, depending on the patient’s response to initial therapies.
-Examples of slipped disc treatments include:
+Slipped disc treatment usually begins conservatively, with many at-home methods.
+More involved treatments can be attempted, depending on your response to initial therapies.
+Some examples of slipped disc treatments include:

-- Two to three days of bed rest — The first step in slipped disc recovery is to avoid activities that aggravate symptoms.
+- Intermittent periods of rest — The first step in slipped disc recovery is to avoid activities that aggravate symptoms.

-- Exercise – A strong back and body supports and takes pressure off the spine, so your physician may recommend exercises to strengthen and stretch core muscles.
+- Exercise — Strengthening the body takes pressure off the spine, so your physician may recommend exercises to strengthen and stretch core muscles.

 - Over-the-counter medication — Anti-inflammatory drugs and pain medications help relieve pressure and reduce pain.

-- Ice and heat applications – Applied to the back at the location of the herniated disc, ice and heat packs relax the muscles and reduce swelling.
+- Ice and heat applications — Ice and heat therapy relaxes the muscles and reduces swelling.

 - Prescription medication — Patients with more severe slipped disc symptoms may consider prescription pain medication or muscle relaxers, but these drugs can have negative side effects.

 - Steroid injections — Administered directly into the site of nerve compression, steroid injections can reduce inflammation and take pressure off nerves for periods of time.

 Other slipped disc recovery options include physical therapy, massage, chiropractic care and alternative treatments like acupuncture or acupressure.
-It’s important to keep in mind that while many of these therapies provide temporary relief of symptoms, none of them will permanently cure a slipped or ruptured disc.
+It’s important to keep in mind that while many of these therapies provide temporary relief of symptoms, they cannot permanently cure a slipped or ruptured disc.